 Women’s Wellness is important, and at ODC Alabama our caring staff uses the latest technology like 3D mammogram and ultrasound combined with AI to provide you with the diagnosis and treatment you need for breast cancer screening.
 Our comfortable and welcoming environment will help you stay on top of your health and give you the peace of mind that comes with knowing and being prepared.
-We have three convenient locations that make it easy for you to maximize your personal health by providing same-day appointments and extended weekend options for breast cancer screening.
+We have three convenient locations: Huntsville, Madison and Athens, AL. We want to make it easy for you to maximize your personal health by providing same-day appointments and extended weekend options for breast cancer screenings.

 A Better Mammogram Experience

 Mammography is specialized medical imaging that uses a low-dose x-ray system to see inside the breasts.
 It aids in the early detection and diagnosis of breast diseases in women.

 ODC Alabama offers screening and diagnostic mammograms using state-of-the-art 2D and 3D mammogram technology.